6(x) -3-5 Method

-The 6-3-5 method is a brain-writing technique that generates and develops ideas by asking six participants to write, within five minutes, three ideas on separate cards.
+The 6(x)-3-5 method is a brain-writing technique that generates and develops ideas by asking six (more or less) participants to write, within five minutes, three ideas on separate cards.
 These cards are then passed along to other participants for further refinement or additional ideas.

 DurationShort (up to 30 minutes)